scrabbletank/farhome-rules/rulesdoc.md

 You may instead cast this into a small object or trinket using the 'Passing Acquaintance' difficulty.
 Successfully casting this every day for 10 days makes the spell permanent.
 Anyone holding the object and speaking the command word is teleported to the casting location.
 For the spell to take hold it must be cast each day in the same place with the same target location.

-Add a proficiency die for every level cast above 3rd.
+Add an enhanced die for every level cast above 3rd.

 ##### Summoning Difficulty
 | Familiarity | Difficult |